HuyAms/react-playground/README.md

 - [scrollHeight](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollHeight): The total height of an element's content, including the content not visible on the screen due to overflow
 - [scrollTop](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTop): The number of pixels by which an element's content is scrolled from its top edge.
 - [clientHeight](https://developer.mozilla.org/en-US/docs/Web/API/Element/clientHeight): CSS height + CSS padding - height of horizontal scrollbar (if present)

+# Folders

+A small demo for rendering nested folders with the following features:

+- Recursive rendering of nested folders
+- Toggle to expand/collapse child folders
+- Folder expansion state managed with a Set